Obesity has become a global health crisis, affecting millions of people worldwide.

 According to a study in the Journal of Cognitive Psychotherapy, cognitive restructuring has been shown to improve not only emotional well-being but also physical health outcomes in individuals with obesity.

 By altering their thought patterns, participants were more likely to stick to their weight loss plans and avoid emotional eating.
-Such individuals also prefer to consume Smoothie Diet that Promote Weight Loss Naturally.
+Such individuals should also make a sincere effort to consume Smoothie Diets for Weight Loss.

 Cognitive Challenging and Reframing Negative Thoughts